What Is the Rare Lincoln Wheat Penny?

 Oberse and reverse of the ordinary 1909 cent with no features.

-• Design features.
-For example, the initials V.D.B. in 1909 the reverse became a subject of dispute and was quickly removed.
+Look for the 1909 exemplar as a reference; the initials V.D.B. became a subject of dispute and were quickly removed.
 Thus, the first versions with the author's full signature became especially valuable.

 1. 1909-S VDB